 A List of Amazing Things to Do in the Plateau Mont-Royal

-Le Plateau Mont-Royal: the rent is cheap, the restaurants are endless, the people are beautiful and art is everything.
+Le Plateau Mont-Royal: the restaurants are endless, the people are beautiful and art is everything.
 No wonder it’s the most densely populated borough in Canada.
 From indie theatre to unique restaurants, from lush green parks to Portuguese chicken, and from local artists to secret alley ways, we present to you… The Local Montreal Guide to Visiting The Plateau.

 Locals are always working to make their space reflect their values.
 When most of those locals are creative, energetic types, you’re pretty much guaranteed to stumble upon public art as you explore.
 Want a hint or two, treasure hunt style?
 Public pianos can be found scattered around, and there’s usually one on St-Laurent and Rachel at the Parc des Amériques.
 The international soft street art of yarn bombing also takes a seat in the Plateau: take a look for cozy trees and lamp posts.
 And.. psst!
 A little birdie told us that every so often there are pop up concert venues in the alley ways!
 So keep your eyes and ears open, because escaping other peoples’ creative outlets isn’t going to be possible in this magical place called The Plateau.